SahilChachra/LAIA/README.md

     python3 worker.py
     ```

-## 🎓 Why Choose LAIA?

-- **Comprehensive Knowledge**: Combines the power of web search with textbook-level PDF analysis.
-- **Efficient Multi-User Handling**: Redis ensures smooth and scalable performance, even with multiple simultaneous users.
-- **Advanced Retrieval**: The multi-level filtering in RAG guarantees the highest quality and most relevant information.
-- **Scalability & Performance**: Deployed using Gunicorn and FastAPI for high availability and robust handling of requests.
-- **Designed for Academics**: Whether you're studying for exams or conducting research, LAIA delivers concise and accurate answers.
+### Better approach
+Pull an image from Nvidia with CUDA preinstalled with Ubuntu 22.04.
+Install PyTorch with CUDA, Llamacpp with CUDA support and relevant packages from requirements.
+It's a bit tricky to setup but carries a huge learning curve.

+Copy the code inside the container and the steps to run the code remains the same.
 ---

 ## 🛠️ Future Roadmap

-- **Improved PDF handling**: Improve the way PDFs are being loaded and ingest in the vector database.
 - **Improved Language Model Support**: Add more advanced LLMs for broader language capabilities.
-- **Fine-Tuned Reranking**: Incorporate more efficient cross-encoders for faster processing.
 - **Expanded File Support**: Add support for different file types, including PowerPoint presentations and spreadsheets.
 - **UI Development**: Build a user-friendly web interface to enhance accessibility.
+- **Code Parsers**: Add code parsers to handle Python/C++ code as output

 ---